yash-kapila/howto-cli/README.md

 ## Installation

-The package is not available in NPM registry and hence can't be installed using `npm install`.

 Hence, the way to use the CLI is to:
 1. Clone the repo
+2. Execute `npm install`
-2. Execute `npm link` inside the directory which creates a symbolic link to the global `node_modules` directory.
+3. Execute `npm link` inside the directory which creates a symbolic link to the global `node_modules` directory.

 ## Usage